PALEOLITHIC ART MAGAZINE

 (For French official science this sculpture is a false, that is a nature joke.)

 FIG. 6 Drawings of lithic sculptures found by JACQUES BOUCHER DE PERTHES and published in "Antiquités Celtiques et Antédiluviennes, de l'industrie primitive ou des Arts à leur origine" (1847 - 1864).

-Measures: from 5 to 13 cm. of length.
+Size: length from 5 to 13 cm.

 Cultural attribution: probably middle Acheulean.